Interviewing

 7 Ways to Be a Better Interviewer

-If your goal is to attract and hire people with desirable skills and experience, it’s time to rethink interviews.
+If our goal is to attract and hire people with desirable skills and experience, it’s time to rethink interviews.
 Meeting with top candidates is a lost opportunity if your time is focused on rehashing their resumes and working through a list of tired questions.

 Scenario 1